Satisfactory Academic Progress (SAP)

 After the review process, if you are not making Satisfactory Academic Progress (SAP), then you will be terminated from financial aid eligibility.
 Financial aid eligibility includes but is not limited to grants, loans, work-study, scholarships and some tuition and fee exemptions.
 Eligibility will be terminated for all future semesters after the review.

 If your financial aid eligibility has been terminated, you may appeal the decision, in writing, to the One Stop Enrollment Center if you believe that you had extenuating circumstances that led to your unsatisfactory progress.
-One Stop will notify you of the appeal outcome via your preferred email account, as designated on ASAP.
+One Stop will notify you of the appeal outcome via your UTSA email address.